seamusgould/FLIGHT/README.md

 # Example

-This is an example of the program running the United States Today crossword puzzle from january first, 2017.
+This is an example of the program running the United States Today crossword puzzle from January 1, 2017.

 The puzzle will be solved with the correct accuracy being printed out
 ![grab-landing-page](https://github.com/seamusgould/FLIGHT/blob/master/example.gif?raw=true)